AnyBody/GRF-prediction/README.md

    ```

 ### Removing the force plates
-Next we must remove the force plates which are used by default by the mocap model.
+Next, we must delete the force plates which are used by default by the mocap model.
 Open the “MoCapModel\Model\Environment.any”  and comment line 20, which will exclude the force plates:

 ```c++